 - 150W is equivalent to 2600 lumens

 Therefore if you’re looking to replace a 60watt bulb for a bedside lamp and want a level of brightness that is comparable, then choose a bulb which is 800 lumens.

 Hopefully that’s helped you understand lumens.
-We’re full of good free advice here at Static Electricians and also pretty good when it comes to installing new lights, servicing your air conditioning units, installing solar panels, and much more besides.
-So if you’ve any electrical work that needs doing just call us on 0429 139 039 and we’ll send a technician to you.
+We’re full of good free advice here at Static Electrics and also pretty good when it comes to installing new lights, servicing your air conditioning units, installing solar panels, and much more besides.
+So if you’ve any electrical work that needs doing just call our electricians on 0429 139 039 and we’ll send a technician to you.